rust-basel/fullstack-rust-workshop/src/adding-items.md

 In our case a `zero-sized` object is sufficient.

 The idea:
-- When we post an item - and this call has been successfull - then we write to that signal.
+- When we post an item - and the post request has been successfull - then we write to that signal.
 - Our list display subscribes this signal.
 Because we write to it, anything that depends on it (i.e. our `use_resource` hook), will be executed again.

-In order that both components `ItemInput` and `ShoppingList` both have access to that signal, we have to `hoist` (TODO: Reference android JetPack Compose) the state.
-TL;DR: We have to lift the state up.
+In order that both components `ItemInput` and `ShoppingList` both have access to that signal, we have to `hoist` (lifting the state up) the state.

 So let's add a `use_signal` hook on top level and add the signal to both components: